 These festive gatherings are a perfect introduction to the Great Books.

-Registration: Two nights of dorm lodging at Trimble Hall, six cafeteria meals, one set of four books, parking is free..
+Regular Registration: two nights of dorm lodging, six cafeteria meals, two evening socials, one set of four books.

 Commuter Registration: six cafeteria meals (Friday dinner, Saturday breakfast, lunch, dinner and Sunday breakfast and lunch), two socials, one set of books.